myltiplex1/FruitSort/README.md

 3. The 6V output from the buck converter powers the **Arduino Servo Shield** (the servo shield then distributes power to the servos).
 4. The Arduino itself is not used as the servo power source — the servo shield gets its supply from the buck converter to avoid drawing excessive current from the Arduino board.

 This arrangement prevents servo brownouts and keeps the Arduino stable.
-Refer to `schematic.pdf' for the full wiring diagram and connector pinouts.
+Refer to `schematic_diagram.pdf' for the full wiring diagram and connector pinouts.

 ## Software and Installation